Lulu Publishing is just one of many companies that you can use to self-publish your book.

 - Advanced interface.
 Lulu really is a do-it-yourself website.
 This can prove challenging for some people if technology is an issue.
 You will be expected to upload/download and navigate on your own through the requirements for formatting.

 - Low author royalties.
-The cost to sell Lulu print copies on other sites results in very weak author royalties.
-You are better to sell directly on Lulu but they don’t have the traffic that Amazon does.
+The cost to sell Lulu print copies on other sites results in very weak author book royalties.
+You are better off selling directly on Lulu but they don’t have the traffic that Amazon does.

 Overall, Lulu Publishing is a solid company that has proven its worth over the past decade as self-publishing has exploded.
 Lulu has great printing quality, and the company can print and ship pretty quickly both in the U.S. and across the world.

-In terms of using Lulu Press as your one-stop-stop for publishing, it really depends on you as an author, and what your goals are.
+In terms of using Lulu Press as your one-stop-shop for publishing, it really depends on you as an author, and what your goals are.

 If you’re looking for an all-in-one solution, and have the money to spend on convenience, then you might look into Lulu.